Salted Caramel Cold Foam

 • Try cold foam on top of a cold brew, iced Americano, or iced latte.

-• A handheld milk frother will also make cold foam, but the French press does a better job of creating froth.
+• A handheld milk frother will also make cold foam, but the French press does a better job.
+Or, you can use an electric milk frother, like an Aeroccino, on the cold setting.

 Questions You May Have